Starry Night Paint by Numbers Kit with Van Gogh's Swirling Sky

 A Calm Village Under a Swirling Sky

-In a numbered kit, the sky is also where most of your time goes.
+In a numbered kit, the sky is where most of the painting happens.
 The swirls are broken into curved sections that follow the same lines Van Gogh painted, so filling them in means tracing that movement piece by piece.
-There are a lot of close blues in there, which is what gives the sky its depth, and it is the most involved part of the painting.
-The village and cypress are calmer and quicker, with larger, simpler shapes — good areas to settle into between stretches of sky.
-Many people find the repeated curves satisfying once they get going; there is a rhythm to working through the sky.
+There are a lot of close blues in there, which is what gives the sky its depth.

 None of this puts it out of reach.
-It is a more detailed project than a single flower or a simple landscape, so it rewards a little patience, but you are following numbers the whole way.
+It's more detailed than a single flower or a simple landscape, so it rewards a little patience, but you're following numbers the whole way.
 Take the sky in sections rather than trying to paint a whole swirl at once, and it stays manageable.

 Beyond the Classic Blue and Gold

 Whichever version you choose, the format is the same.
 Standard pre-made kits come on a 16x20 inch (40x50 cm) canvas with 24 pre-mixed acrylic paints in numbered pots, so the blues and golds are sorted for you with no mixing.
-You can take it as a rolled, unframed canvas to frame yourself, or already stretched on a wooden frame and ready to hang.
+Take it as a rolled, unframed canvas to frame yourself, or one already stretched on a wooden frame, ready to hang once you've painted it.

 Related Collections